mtheoryx/drpoindexter/public-site/src/notes/dynamo-list-tables.md

 aws dynamodb list-tables
 ```

-Here is the output (specific tablenames are redacted, but you can see the format):
+Here is the output (specific table names are redacted, but you can see the format):

 ```bash
 {